About the Program

 Application Deadline: Nov.
 1

-Kirk Kerkorian School of Medicine at UNLV Sports Medicine Fellows gain extensive clinical experience in the care of musculoskeletal disorders through longitudinal training at the University of Nevada, Las Vegas athletic center and primary care sports medicine care centers.
-Fellows rotate with general orthopedists, sports orthopaedists, orthopaedists specializing in foot, ankle and hand disorders, neurosurgeons, and orthopaedists trained in pediatric sports medicine.
+Kirk Kerkorian School of Medicine at UNLV Sports Medicine Fellows gain extensive clinical experience in the care of musculoskeletal disorders through longitudinal training at the UNLV athletic center and primary care sports medicine care centers.
+Fellows rotate with general orthopedists, sports orthopedists, orthopedists specializing in foot, ankle and hand disorders; neurosurgeons; and orthopaedists trained in pediatric sports medicine.

-- The Kerkorian School of Medicine's sports medicine program director is the medical director and head team physician for University of Nevada, Las Vegas athletics, offering unparalleled learning opportunities.
+- The Kerkorian School of Medicine's Sports Medicine Program Director is the medical director and head team physician for UNLV athletics, offering unparalleled learning opportunities.

-- Our innovative program is leading the way as the first orthopaedic sports medicine program in Nevada.
+- Our innovative program is leading the way as the first orthopedic sports medicine program in Nevada.

-- Fellows, alongside the program director, will work intimately with the University of Nevada, Las Vegas Division Ⅰ athletic program.
+- Fellows, alongside the program director, will work intimately with the UNLV Division I athletic program.

-- In addition to the University of Nevada, Las Vegas, we also have an exceptionally strong clinical experience.
+- In addition to the UNLV, we also have an exceptionally strong clinical experience.

-- 100 percent of our School of Medicine, Las Vegas sports medicine fellows have successfully passed their CAQ exam on the first attempt.
+- 100 percent of our sports medicine fellows have successfully passed their Certificates of Added Qualifications (CAQ) exam on the first attempt.

-The program director, Dr. Rosenberg, is directly employed by the University of Nevada, Las Vegas as the medical director and head team physician.
+The program director, Dr. Wade Gaal, is directly employed by UNLV as the medical director and head team physician.
 The fellowship is intimately linked to the school's athletics through this relationship.

 Applications are accepted through ERAS®.
 ERAS opens in July and applications are accepted through Nov.
 1. Applications are reviewed as received and interviews begin in the fall.
 Successful applicants must qualify for board certification in family medicine and licensure in the state of Nevada.

-We interview approximately 8-10 applicants and accept 1 fellow per academic year via the match.
+We interview approximately eight to ten applicants and accept one fellow per academic year via the match.

 - Applicants should demonstrate interest in sports medicine and acumen to succeed.